GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 With the PRNG set up, the game looks at a base count for the number of opponents to spawn.
-This only depends on the city, stage (not substage), and time, and is included in the JSON as base_count.
-The game generates a random number from 0 to base_count - 3, then adds 3, so it's a random number from 3 to base_count.
+This only depends on the city, stage (not substage), and time, and is included in the XML as baseCount.
+The game generates a random number from 0 to baseCount - 3, then adds 3, so it's a random number from 3 to baseCount.
 This is with the exception of the case where base_count is 2, in which case it is instead always 3.
 This random number is meant to be how many opponents the game spawns.